 How do stocks perform after a reverse split?

-Stock splits generally should be seen as a nonevent for investors since they don’t increase the value of an investor’s holdings.
+For investors, stock splits generally should be seen as a nonevent since they don’t increase the value of an investor’s holdings.
 However, some research indicates that forward stock splits signal management’s confidence in a stock’s rise, while reverse stock splits signal the continued decline of the business.
-But reverse splits rarely come out of the blue; they follow months, if not years, of declining stock prices.
-So you’ll need to consider what a split means for your stock — it’s all part of learning how to invest in the market.
+That being said, reverse splits rarely come out of the blue; they typically follow months, if not years, of declining stock prices.